-- The ISPRS Prizes for Best Papers by Young Authors (1988) are sponsored by donor organizations and by ISPRS to authors who are less than 35 years old and are the 1st author of a high quality paper presented to the Congress.
-Each prize consists of a certificate and a SFr.
-2,500 grant to make it possible for the winner to participate in the Congress.
-To be eligible, young authors must submit their paper to Congress Director Lena Halounová by 30th November 2015 (updated deadline).
+- ISPRS Best Young Author Award (since 1988), sponsored by donor organizations and ISPRS, recognizes authors who are less than 35 years old on the opening day of the Congress and are the sole or 1st author of a high quality paper accepted for oral presentation at the Congress.
+Typically, two awards are presented for each ISPRS Commission.
+Each award consists of a certificate and a SFr.
+2,500 grant to enable the awardee to participate in the Congress

 sponsored by The Chinese Society of Geodesy, Photogrammetry and Cartography (CSGPC) consist of a medal and a monetary grant (SFr.
 2,500).
 It will be granted at each quadrennial ISPRS Congress to a person who has made significant achievement or innovation in the spatial information sciences.

 sponsored by the German Society of Photogrammetry, Remote Sensing, and Spatial

 Information Sciences (DGPF), the Austrian Society of Surveying and Geoinformation (OVG),